 Deputy Director of MA Public History

 Lecturer in Latin Language and Literature

 Administrator: Eleanor Lofthouse, School of Humanities

 HARI operates as both an interdisciplinary and transdisciplinary Institute.
 Established over a decade ago, its explicit aim is to foster intellectual exchange between scholars of different disciplines.

-It now hosts a wide range of collaborative projects, promoting events in central London locations and on Royal Holloway’s campus at Egham.
+It now hosts a wide range of collaborative projects, promoting events in central London locations, on Royal Holloway’s campus at Egham, and online.